dub9999/dbus-solcast-forecast/README.md

 - The following paths are created:
   - /AuthorizeWriteMaxDischargePower is created with boolean value set to 1 (value is writable to change config if needed, see below)
   - /TotalForecastedProduction and /TotalForecastedConsumption to show the cumulated production and cummulated consumption expected in the next 48 hours
-  - /Forecast/'NN'/'subpaths' with 'NN' from 00 to 95 and 'subpaths' reflecting the access for the 8 calculated values (see above)
+  - /Lists/'subpath'/0 and /Lists/'subpath'/1 with 'subpaths' reflecting the access for the 8 calculated values
+    - Battery Soc
+    - Self-consumed
+    - Consumed
+    - Produced from PV
+    - Discharged from the battery
+    - Stored in the battery
+    - Imported from grid
+    - Exported to grid
+    The period of interest is 48 hours starting current day at 00:00.
+    The values of each 30 mn are average power, in 10W, integer to allow creating a json list of 48 entries with less than 256 characters for compatibility with home assistant maximum length of MQTT sensor states.
+    - Values for period in the past are real values.
+    - Values in the future are forecast.
+    - path /Lists/'subpath'/0 contains values of today.
+    - path /Lists/'subpath'/1 contains values of tomorrow.

 After initialization a glib loop is created and runs on a 250ms interval:
+- Every 30 mn:
-- Consumption history is calculated every 30mn for the period that just ended.
+  - calculate cumulated values for the last 30 mn period
-- Production forecast is updated every 3 hours through a Curl query to Solcast API
-- the 3 hours interval allows to remain within the 10 query per day authorized by Solcast for hobbyist accounts.
-- Then a calculation runs the following 30 mn based values on a dbus service for the next 48 hours:
+  - calculate forecasted values for each 30 mn period based on the last forecast retrieved fro solcast api
-  - The period end in local time formatted like "YYYY-mm-dd HH:MM:SS".
-  - The production forecast based on solcast pv-estimate (/Energy/Produced).
-  - The local consumption based on the last 24 hours consumption history (/Energy/Consumed).
-  - The energy discharged from the battery (/Energy/Released) based on consumption, production and GridSetpoint  .
-  - The energy transferred back to the battery (/Energy/Retained) based on production and consumption.
-  - The energy imported from the grid (/Energy/Imported).
-  - The energy exported to the grid (/Energy/Exported).
-  - The forecasted battery soc (/BatterySoc) at the end of the period.
   - Calculation also returns
     - The expected cumulated production
     - The expected cumulated consumption
     - The optimized value for the maximum discharge power of the battery
+- Every 3 hours:
+  - update the production forecast through a Curl query to Solcast API
+- Every day at 00:00:
+  - reset all values
 - If the solcast API returns an error, the error is logged and the calculation is not processed but the glib loop continues.
 - If everything go smooth, the results are published on the DBus.